Fordalex/supreme_raffle/readme.md

 - border on the increment tickets needs fixing.
 - If money rasied is 0 change icon and info.

+- Prizes shows ended when an prize has ended, but the card before the info isn't correct.

 ### Django Allauth

 Start off installing allauth: